hamnerben/decade-view-obsidian-plugin/doc/challenges.md

 2. There was a long feedback loop in experimenting with the API.
 I found that I could open the console within the obsidian developer console to test out API features.

 3. I keep running into problems and I keep backing up and backing up until I realize I'm not doing `npm run`.
 Dangit

+4. I learned a lot from my React dev class and now I realize some changes I should implment so I refactored it.